leoncross/CV/README.md

 ### <a name="Education">Education</a>

-#### Makers Academy (Nov '18 to Feb '19) - To be completed mid-programme
+#### Makers Academy (Nov '18 to Feb '19)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+Makers Academy is an intensive 12 weeks development bootcamp.
+With them, my curiosity and passion for code transformed me in a independent learner, problem-solver, a self-reliant junior developer with skills in:

-- OOP, TDD, MVC, DDD
+OOP, TDD, BDD, MVC
-- Agile/XP
+Agile / XP
-- Ruby, Rails, JavaScript
+Ruby, Rails, Sinatra, Javascript
-- RSpec, Jasmine
+Rspec, Jasmine, Capybara
 #### University of Nottingham (Sep '08 – Jul '11)
 - BA (Hons) Sociology - 2:1

 #### Other qualifications:
-Prince2 Foundation; Preparing to Teach in the Lifelong Learning Sector (PTLLS); Salesforce Administration for New Admins; Project Quality Assurance; Budgeting; Influencing and Motivating, Assertiveness and Negotiation; Strategic Planning; Managing Change; Risk Management; Project Monitoring Evaluation and Impact Assessment
+Prince2 Foundation; Preparing to Teach in the Lifelong Learning Sector (PTLLS); Salesforce Admin; Project Quality Assurance; Budgeting; Influencing and Motivating, Assertiveness and Negotiation; Strategic Planning; Managing Change; Risk Management; Project Monitoring Evaluation and Impact Assessment

 ### <a name="Experience">Experience</a>